-The TSOs are legally responsible for the imbalance settlement, but esettlement and invoicing on their behalf.
+The TSOs are legally responsible for the imbalance settlement, but eSett carries out the settlement and invoicing on their behalf.
 Nevertheless, all transfers pass through eSett which guarantees the financial settlement.
 The net proceeds from the imbalance settlement in each country will be transferred to the respective TSO.
 With great pride, we can say the core operations of eSett have been carried out very reliably and successfully as none of our weekly invoicing processes were delayed during the year.
 Furthermore, the imbalance settlement was calculated correctly every time with no need to correct the invoicing afterwards.